Machine Learning and Deep Learning Courses on YouTube

 CS231N: Convolutional Neural Networks for Visual Recognition (Stanford)

-The course that made CNNs mainstream.
-Still insanely relevant.
-Image classification, object detection, more. -
+The course that pushed CNNs into the mainstream.
+Still wildly relevant.
+Image classification, object detection, and then some. -

 Reinforcement Learning (Polytechnique Montreal)

-Covers RL from first principles: Bellman equations, policy gradients, Q-learning — no shortcuts.
+RL from first principles.
+Bellman equations, policy gradients, Q-learning, no shortcuts taken.

 Final Word: Your Journey, Your Stacktrace

-Don’t watch everything.
-Don’t chase the latest buzzword.
-Pick one ML course, one DL course, and finish them.
+Don’t watch all of it.
+Don’t chase whatever buzzword is trending this week.
+Pick one ML course and one DL course, then finish them.
 Implement things.
 Take notes.
-Break models and fix them.
+Break a model, then go figure out why.

-If you want more curated lists like this — with actual structure, not random playlists — let me know.
-I’ve got stacks of bookmarks that never made it into a blog post… yet.
+Want more lists like this, with real structure instead of a pile of random playlists?
+Tell me.
+I’ve got stacks of bookmarks that never made it into a post… yet.